-In addition to any recess periods provided in the ordinary daily schedule, students will be offered periodic opportunities to be active or to stretch throughout the day.
-The District recommends teachers provide short 3-5-minute physical activity breaks to students during and between classroom time at least three days per week.
+In addition to any recess periods provided in the ordinary daily schedule, students will be offered periodic opportunities to be active or to stretch throughout the day in addition to any recess periods provided in the ordinary daily schedule.
+The Board recommends teachers provide short (3-5-minute) physical activity breaks to students during and between classroom time at least three days per week.
 These physical activity breaks will complement, not substitute, for physical education class, recess, and class transition periods.